Plumsail/forms-docs/Public/integrations/salesforce.rst

-.. title:: Add records to Salesforce from Plumsail Form with Zapier
+.. title:: Add records to Salesforce from Plumsail Form with MS Power Automate or Zapier

 .. meta::
-   :description: Templates for public web forms integration with Salesforce in Zapier
+   :description: Templates for public web forms integration with Salesforce in MS Power Automate or Zapier

-Add records to Salesforce from with Zapier
+Add records to Salesforce with MS Power Automate or Zapier
 ==========================================================================

 .. contents:: Contents: